ThatAmeliaH/SmartCardRegister/Documentation/Devlog.md

 ﻿Hello!
 Most changes will be summarised here, and I'll use this file to keep track of how I'm getting on with the project.
-Note that this file is different to Snippets.ipynb, in that this is for release notes, and Snippets is for notes to myself and small sections of code.
-TL;DR: Snippets is more for me to talk to myself, this file is more for me to talk to you.

 # Development Log
 ## 10/10/25